-In the event that a student's circumstances change after a semester has begun, the student's tuition status may be eligible for reclassification.
-This reclassification shall be effective for the next academic semester following the submission date of a new Application for In-State Tuition.
-It is the responsibility of the student to submit a new Application for In-State Tuition to the Virginia Western Admissions Office.
+In the event that a student's circumstances change after a semester has begun, the student's tuition status may be eligible for reclassification; this reclassification shall be effective for the next academic semester following the submission date of a new Application for In-State Tuition (PDF).
+It is the responsibility of the student to submit a new Application for In-State Tuition (PDF) to the Virginia Western Enrollment Center Office.
 Virginia Western will not initiate this process on behalf of the student.

 Special considerations for veterans, active duty military, and their dependents: